 A Bit of History

 In 1835, Jeremiah Pease and fellow members of the Methodist Church in Edgartown, Martha’s Vineyard, dedicated a small section of land to host a summer religious revival.
 During those early revivals the days were filled with serious religious fervor, and as such were attended by adults only.
 The camp started with just a few tents in 1835.
-Subsequently, it grew to over 200 tents by 1855, and by the year 1880 the number of tents was capped at 500.
+Subsequently, it grew to over 200 tents by 1855.
+And by the year 1880 the number of tents was capped at 500.

 Given the symmetry of this house, my guess is it was once two adjacent houses.

 As a result of the growing interest, a larger section of land was purchased.
-Because more and more families (including children) began spending longer periods of time, each summer at the revivals, the tents began to take on a more permanent framing.
+Because more and more families (including children) began spending longer periods of time.
+Each summer at the revivals, the tents began to take on a more permanent framing.
 Over the decades, as the community grew the tent houses transitioned to the gingerbread houses we see today.

 Gingerbread Houses